engisalor/sketch-grammar-explorer/README.md

 `threads` for asynchronous calling (`None` for default, otherwise an integer)

-`progress` show progress (`True`)

 `loglevel` (`"info"`) outputs to `.sgex.log`

 ### Saving results

 Retrieved API data is stored in sqlite databases in `data/`.
-The default database is `sgex.db`; new databases are created when other filenames are supplied.
+The default database is `sgex.db`; new databases are created when other filenames are supplied (always use the `.db` extension).

 API responses can also be saved directly to `data/raw/` in supported file types (JSON, CSV, XLSX, TXT, XML) using `output="csv"`, etc. This will overwrite pre-existing data.
 JSON is the standard format for SkE and the only one with error reporting.